 Martin® is the most well-known name in roller chain sprockets in the US.
 That leadership position caused us to select Martin for this product comparison.
-There are several differences between Martin and BlackStar sprockets.
+There are several differences between Martin and BlackStar® sprockets.
 The video above will examine those differences to reach a verdict about the quality of each brand.

 All BlackStar sprockets are made from solid steel.
 There is no mystery.

-Blackstar submitted both a Martin sintered steel and BlackStar solid steel sprocket to an independent test lab.
+BlackStar submitted both a Martin sintered steel and BlackStar solid steel sprocket to an independent test lab.
 We were astonished at the results.

 On average, a sintered tooth broke at 1606 lbs of force.
-In contrast, it took 7280 lbs of force to break a Blackstar solid-steel tooth.
-Thats an incredible 353% difference.
+In contrast, it took 7280 lbs of force to break a BlackStar solid-steel tooth.
+That’s an incredible 353% difference.

 Compare these unretouched photos; On the left is a Martin 60BS19HT straight out of the box.
 Notice the porosity in the gullets where the chain rollers ride?
-On the right is a Blackstar H60BS19.
+On the right is a BlackStar H60BS19.
 Which sprocket would you want your chain riding on?
 Which would you be willing to pay more for?

 Density plays a major role in wear resistance.
-Because the sintering process makes a product that is more porous, Martin’s sintered-steel sprockets are more susceptible to wear.
-BlackStar solid-steel sprockets are 12% more dense!
+Because the sintering process makes a more porous product, Martin’s sintered-steel sprockets are more susceptible to wear.
+BlackStar solid-steel sprockets are 12% denser!
 They are more wear-resistant.
 BlackStar sprockets are not prone to this sort of breakage.

 Because Martin does not specify a material for their solid-steel sprockets, BlackStar conducted further testing by sending a Martin sprocket for metallurgical analysis.
 The lab found that the sprocket was made of AISI 1025 steel.
-All Blackstar sprockets are made of 1045 steel.
+All BlackStar sprockets are made of 1045 steel.
 1045 is harder and stronger than 1025.

+The Brinell hardness of 1045 is 163.
 The Brinell hardness of 1025 is 111.
-The Brinell hardness of 1045 is 163.
 This increased hardness is particularly important in larger sprockets that rarely come with hardened teeth except by special order.

 The ultimate tensile strength of 1045 steel at 84,800 psi far exceeds that of 1025 at 55,100 psi.

-Because Martin’s larger sprockets are made of 1025 steel, they are not as strong or wear resistant as the 1045 steel used in all BlackStar sprockets.
+Because Martin’s larger sprockets are made of 1025 steel, they are not as strong or wear-resistant as the 1045 steel used in all BlackStar sprockets.
 Even when comparing solid steel to solid steel, BlackStar wins again!